 Need Based Awards

-Need-Based Awards are awarded to students based on a combination of academic merit, demonstration of financial need, and in some cases, non-academic requirements.
+We grant Need-Based Awards to students by considering a blend of academic merit, evidence of financial need, and, in certain instances, non-academic prerequisites.
 The deadline to apply is September 30.

 Ontario Remembrance Scholarships